 If you want to succeed in your career as an IT Business Analyst, you will need to start with entry-level roles such as management trainee, project coordination, or business research.
 It is not necessary to have a business degree for pursuing a career as a Business Analyst; however, it is recommended to have a business degree.

-There are a few good courses from renowned training providers like Simplilearn offering Business Analyst certification.
+There are a few good courses from renowned training providers like Simplilearn offering the Business Analytics Program with IIT Roorkee.
 This course can also help you add the required skillsets to kick start your career as an IT Business Analyst.
 These are some of the common starting points for students on how to become a Business Analyst in the IT industry.
 Besides, the students can also acquire the necessary skill sets by attending webinars, industry seminars, and conferences.

 Your Next Move